mudiger/mudiger/README.md

 <p style="font-size: 100px;">

-    I'm a Master's graduate in Computer Science with a passion for software development and DevOps.
+    \large I'm a Master's graduate in Computer Science with a passion for software development and DevOps.
 My expertise includes full-stack development.
     I enjoy building scalable solutions, optimizing workflows, and automating processes to improve efficiency.
 Always excited to learn and take on new challenges! 🚀
 </p>